Daniel J. Frey

 Some of us get the lesson while others are naturally predisposed to be resistant to sharing.

-While others still may have had bad parents who never took the time to instruct or demonstrate sharing with others outside your immediate family.
+Others still may have had bad parents who never took the time to instruct or demonstrate sharing with others outside their immediate family.

-Sharing means to give up some of your resources to help another.
+Sharing means giving up some of your resources to help another.

 On a hostile planet with a rapidly changing environment, resources to keep you alive are critical.

-It's sort of obvious why an inborn trait of not sharing would be a universal fact in all of humanity everywhere.
+It's obvious why an inborn trait of not sharing would be a universal fact in all of humanity everywhere.

-By not sharing the hoarding of resources to self, it allows the individual to survive and pass on its genes.
+Hoarding resources allows the individual to survive and pass on their genes.

 However, this biological method of survival is antimatter to a society.